sisoe24/Nuke-Tools/README.md

 ### 1.3.1.
 Stubs are not working

-Because I've changed the path of the stubs and how they are included, you might need to use the command to add them back.
-Once done, reload the window.

-If you still have problem visualizing the auto-complete suggestions, try to update the `python.analysis.packageIndexDepths` setting to something like this:
+I have experienced some problems with the stubs in the most recent versions of vscode.
+One thing that helped me was to set the `python.analysis.packageIndexDepths` setting to something like this:

 ```json
 "python.analysis.packageIndexDepths": [